rocfd/brewpitopes/README.md

 ## INSTALLATION (DOCKER IMAGE)

-0. Download the Dockerfile from this [repository](https://github.com/AlbertCS/Brewpitopes_container).
-To compile the Dockerfile you will need to have docker installed.
+1. Download the docker image from [Dockerhub](https://hub.docker.com/r/bsceapm/brewpitopes) (it might take a while).
+You need to have Docker installed.

-2. Create docker image from Dockerfile (may take a while):
 ```
-sudo docker build -t brewpitopes /host/your/path/to/Dockerfile
+docker pull bsceapm/brewpitopes:1.0
 ```

 2. To run the Brewpitopes docker image while linking a local folder to a folder within the docker image do: